 A PREVIEW of the form can be found here.
 You will not actually fill this form out, it is just to use as a point of reference so that you know what questions to expect when you log in for the real application.

 3. Select the Scholarships You Want to Apply For

 Review the list of scholarships that you are eligible for and select those that you want to 'opt-in' to.
 You have the option to apply for all of the scholarships that you are eligible for, although you certainly don't have to.
 Be sure to select 'Yes' in the drop-down menu for each of the individual scholarships you are interested in.

 4. Fill Out Applicant Info and Upload Supporting Documents

 The Application Information page prompts you to upload your transcript and art portfolios (if applicable).
-Be sure that your files are in the correct file format (.pdf, .tif, .png, .gif, .jpeg, .bmp and .xps) and compress larger files into a .zip file if needed.
+If you are submitting an art portfolio you can either submit a link to a website that showcases your work or you can upload individual files in the correct file format (.pdf, .tif, .png, .gif, .jpeg, .bmp and .xps) and compress larger files into a .zip file if needed.

 5. Enter High School Activities

 Include extracurricular activities, volunteer, work, leadership, and honors and awards, both inside SHS and in the community.